 - people with close family members from countries with high TB rates

 - people going to live and work with local people for more than three months in an area with high rates of TB

-If you're a healthcare worker or health service employee and you come into contact with patients or clinical specimens, you should also have a TB vaccination, irrespective of age, if:
+If you're a healthcare worker or health service employee and you come into contact with patients or clinical specimens, you should also have a TB vaccination, if:

-- you haven't been previously vaccinated (you don't have a BCG scar or the relevant documentation)
+- you haven't been previously vaccinated (you don't have a BCG scar or the relevant documents)